pacocoursey/next-themes/README.md

 Not too bad, right?
 Let's see how to use these properties with examples:

 ## Examples

+The [Live Example](https://next-themes-example.vercel.app/) shows next-themes in action, with dark, light, system themes and pages with forced themes.

 ### Use System preference by default